The Ultimate Guide to Starting an Event Venue Business

 “The biggest cost aside from the building is the kitchen,” Santia said.
 “You could outsource the food to a caterer, which would significantly reduce your kitchen expenses.”

-Starting an event space is a capital expense, so you will most likely need financing to get started — and potentially for operations — for a period of time.
-There are various types of small business loans you should research to determine what works best for your situation.
-LendingTree is a valuable resource from which you can learn about different types of loans and what you need to apply — then compare loan offers from multiple lenders.
+Starting an event space is a capital expense, so you’ll most likely need financing to get started — and potentially for operations — for a period of time.

 “It takes time to get the business going,” Santia said.
 “People plan events months ahead, so it takes time before you make any money.
 You need to plan on how you are going to stay afloat while you’re getting established.”

-You’re getting close to opening the doors, so marketing early is important so that you can start booking events.
+As you get close to opening your doors, market your business early so you can start booking events.
 Use your social networks to get the word out.
 You might also want to consider hosting an event at your new venue and inviting potential clients to see your space.
 You have to get creative to keep your marketing budget down while getting as many bookings as possible.

 “You absolutely have to be booked on weekends to pay the bills,” Santia said.
 “You need to work to book events during the week, too, because that will be your gravy.”